A Projective-to-Conformal Fefferman-Type Construction: Introduction

-In \emph{conformal geometry} the geometric structure is given by an equivalence class of pseudo-Riemannian metrics: two metrics $g$ and $\hat{g}$ are considered to be equivalent if they differ by a positive smooth rescaling, $\hat{g}=e^{2f}\, g$.
-In \emph{projective geometry} the geometric structure is given by an equivalence class of torsion-free affine connections: two connections $D$ and $\hat{D}$ are considered as equivalent if they share the same geodesics (as unparametrised curves).
-While conformal and projective structures both determine a corresponding class of affine connections, neither of them induces a single distinguished connection on the tangent bundle.
+In \emph{conformal geometry} the geometric structure is given by an equivalence class of pseudo-Riemannian metrics: two metrics $g$ and $\hat{g}$ are considered to be equivalent if they dif\/fer by a~positive smooth rescaling, $\hat{g}=e^{2f}g$.
+In \emph{projective geometry} the geometric structure is given by an equivalence class of torsion-free af\/f\/ine connections: two connections $D$ and $\hat{D}$ are considered as equivalent if they share the same geodesics (as unparametrised curves).
+While conformal and projective structures both determine a corresponding class of af\/f\/ine connections, neither of them induces a single distinguished connection on the tangent bundle.
 Instead, both structures have canonically associated \emph{Cartan connections} that govern the respective geometries and encode prolonged geometric data of the respective structures.
 It is therefore often useful when studying projective and conformal structures to work in the framework of \emph{Cartan geometries}.

-The present paper investigates a geometric construction that relates projective and conformal structures which is based on an inclusion of the respective Cartan structure groups $\SL(n+1)\embed\Spin(n+1,n+1)$.
-The construction can be understood as an instance of a \emph{Fefferman-type construction} as formalised in \cite{cap-constructions,cap-slovak-book}; it produces an interesting conformal class of split-signature metrics coming from a projective class of connections.
-After reviewing the basic facts on projective and conformal structures as parabolic geometries in Section \ref{sec-background}, the construction of a conformal from a projective structure and its algebraic and geometric features are described in detail in Section \ref{feff-const}.
-In Section \ref{sec-Lagrange-contact} we discuss in addition a closely related Fefferman-type construction, which starts from a \emph{Lagrangean contact structure}, and which can be regarded as an intermediate step in the projective-to-conformal construction in the lowest dimensional case $n=2$.